allenporter/pyrainbird/README.md

 This module communicates directly towards the IP Address of the WiFi module.
 You can start/stop the irrigation, get the currently active zone, and other controller settings.
 This library currently only has very limited cloud support.

+## Getting Started

 See [examples](examples/) for additional details on how to use the APIs.

+See [CONTRIBUTING](CONTRIBUTING.md) for details on developing in the library itself, such as running the tests and other tooling.